Jean-Michel Mahé

-Jean-Michel Mahé (12 October 1776, in Carhaix – 20 February 1833, in Nantes) was a French Navy officer and captain.
+Jean-Michel Mahé (12 October 1776 – 20 February 1833) was a French Navy officer.

 Career

 Mahé started his career in the merchant Navy in 1789, and became an Midshipman in the Navy on 16 April 1794.
 He served on the fluyt Duras before embarking on Montagne, flagship of Villaret-Joyeuse on which he took part in the Glorious First of June.

 From October 1794, he served on the frigate Fraternité, on which he took part in the Battle of Groix on 23 June 1795 under Lieutenant Florinville.
 He then served on the brig-aviso Impatient, the lugger Titus, and the felucca Fort.

 On 7 July 1797, he was promoted to Ensign and given command of the schooner Gentille, escorting convoys off Bretagne.
 He served twice on the corvette Réolaise, captained the gunboat Caroline in the summer of 1800, and returned on Impatient from October 1800 to January 1801.